theupdateframework/taps/tap3.md

 # Abstract

-This TAP allows targets to be delegated to multiple roles on a repository, instead of just a single role.
+This TAP allows targets to be delegated to a combination of roles on a repository, instead of just a single role.

 # Motivation